shreshthsaini/BrightVQ/README.md

 # BrightVQ
-Repository for New UGC-HDR dataset BrightVQ and a new SOAT method for UGC-HDR VQA BrightRate
+Repository for New UGC-HDR dataset BrightVQ and a new SOAT method for UGC-HDR VQA BrightRate.

+Coming Soon....